pablodecm/phd_thesis/src/102_chapter_2.md

 particles like a Higgs boson $H$ or top quarks/antiquarks, which predominantly decay to $b$ quarks.
 Heavy flavour $b$ quarks, and to a lesser extent also for $c$ quarks, hadronise producing $B$ (and
-$C$) hadrons that have lifetimes long enough to fly away from the primary vertex before decaying.
+$D$) hadrons that have lifetimes long enough to fly away from the primary vertex before decaying.

 ![Schematic representation of the features of a heavy-flavour jet